 In March of 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, Leases, which requires all leases that have a term of more than 12 months to be recognized as assets and liabilities on the balance sheet at inception.
 A lessee would recognize a lease liability to make lease payments owed to a lessor (liability) and a benefit for the right to use the leased asset (asset) for the lease term.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee would depend on whether the lessee is expected to consume more than an insignificant portion of the economic benefits embedded in the underlying asset.
-This new guidance is effective for fiscal years beginning after December 15, 2021.
-The Company does not anticipate a significant impact on the Company's results of operations, financial position, or cash flows as a result of this new standard.
+The Organization adopted this guidance effective January 1, 2022.
+However, there were no material leases for recognition or disclosure.

 In September of 2020, the FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which increases the transparency of contributed nonfinancial assets for not-for-profit entities through enhancements to presentation and disclosure requirements.
 The amendments in this update require organizations to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
 Additionally, organizations are required to enhance disclosures by disaggregating the amount of nonfinancial assets recognized within the statement of activities by type of contributed nonfinancial asset and providing additional qualitative information for each disaggregated category.
-This new guidance is effective for fiscal years beginning after June 15, 2021.
-The Organization is currently in the process of evaluating the impacts this update will have on the presentation of its financial statements.
+The Organization adopted this guidance for the years ended December 31, 2022 and 2021.